Hall induction for cotangent representations and wheel conditions: The results

-In the present paper we consider the cotangent stack $T^*(V/G)$ of the quotient stack $V/G$ of a representation $V$ of complex reductive group $G$.
-We adapt several proven results on cohomological Hall algebra(CoHA) of a quiver to this situation, considering quiver representation space as a representation of a product of general linear groups.
+In this paper we consider the cotangent stack $T^*(V/G)$ of the quotient stack $V/G$ of a representation $V$ of complex reductive group $G$.
+We consider the equivariant Borel-Moore homology and equivariant K-theory of $T^*(V/G)\simeq \mu_V^{-1}(0)/G$, where $\mu_V:T^*V \to \g^*$ is the moment map.
+We adapt several proven results on cohomological Hall algebra(CoHA) of a quiver to this situation, where the role om Hall product is played by the Hall induction.
+To define the induction map we first use the dimensional reduction isomorphism to work with vanishing cycle cohomology and define the associative induction on the level of vanishing cycle cohomology.